 Describe the consultation process.

 The consultation process was very helpful.
-They measured me up and entered all of this info about my tattoo and skin into a database.
-Kristy and Jen let me know exactly what I should expect during and after the treatment process.
+They measured me up and Jen let me know exactly what I should expect during and after the removal process.

 What are your plans for the space once your tattoo is completely faded?